About Shared Equity

 Your assets must be worth no more than:

-- 45% of the purchase price of the property, for joint applicants with a combined gross annual income of up to $90,000 or single applicants under aged
+- 45% of the purchase price of the property, for joint applicants with a combined gross annual income of up to $93,200 or single applicants under aged 50 an under

-- 65% of the total property price for a single person 50 or older.
+- 65% of the total property price for a single person 50 or older, or a victim-survivor of domestic and family violence.

 At the final approval stage of your application, you must not: